 We offer Mothership trips to Aialik Bay and Northwestern Fjord.
 These two fjords are in Kenai Fjords National Park, are relatively close to Seward, and have incredible glaciers and wildlife with easy access.
 If you’re looking for a short 3 or 4-day trip, then Aialik is the best location.
 On a 5 or 6 day trip, you can probably see the highlights of both Aialik and Northwestern.
 Just let us know your interests and timeframe, and we’ll do our best to figure out the right destination for you.

 The pricing for these trips becomes cheaper as more people add on.
 Our group minimum is 2 people, and our maximum is 6.
-We can bump this cap by adding another guide, if you have a large group that would like to book together.
 These prices are PER PERSON.

 More Tour Info

 We will host a mandatory pre-trip meeting the night before the trip at 7 pm at our kayak shop in downtown Seward.
 This is a great opportunity to meet your guide & other guests on the tour, discuss bear & ice safety, go over the itinerary and get any last minute questions answered.
 We will meet the following morning at 6:45 am at the kayak shop, then head to the small boat harbor to meet the captain and Mothership vessel.

 We will have about 5-7 hours of cruising the coastline looking out for wildlife on our way out to Aialik Bay.
 We often encounter whales, sea lions, mountain goats, sea otters, and other wildlife throughout the journey.
 Learn all about the area, the wildlife you see, and hear great Alaskan stories while you pass the day with people filled with local knowledge and experience.